ClementNerma/Crony/README.md

 Crony is a replacement tool for the famous `cron` as well as `crontab`.
 It provides a considerable list of advantages compared to the original:

+* Fits in a single, ~1 MB executable
 * Clear repetition syntax, immediatly readable and not error-prone
 * Ability to name tasks
 * Ability to list all tasks, see their last execution date and exit status